 I have also edited a range of books, including Icon Books Revolutions in Science Series.
 And while at Penguin, and since then as a consulting editor, I have had a hand in editing books by (in no particular order) Brian Greene, Jared Diamond, Michio Kaku, John Gribbin, Jim Baggott, Peter Smith, and David Rothenberg.
 I also edit academic papers on occasion (though I cannot improve your data, I may be able to help with the presentation).
 I’m happy to work on developing books by other people – see the button on this site for more details

-I live in Bristol, where my partner’s academic career brought us a few years ago.
+I live in Bristol, where my partner’s academic career brought us a few years ago (and now some of the time in Belfast, ‘cos she’s moved on).
 I blog about Jazz in Bristol and roundabout, as well as about Futures, and there’s yet another blog which archives a big backlog of writing, mainly book reviews.
 There are buttons for all three on this site.

 The other pages here detail past work and writing for those who are interested.

 To contact me, email’s much preferred – use jonturney – AT – gmail.com.
-You may use the click-up form on the left, but all that also sends me an email that I then have to follow up so it may be smoother to use Gmail yourself.
-I have a good old-fashioned landline phone on 0117 924 0877.
+You may use the click-up form on the left, but that also sends me an email that I then have to follow up so it may be smoother to use Gmail yourself.
 DM on twitter (@jonWturney) works, too.

 PS.
 In case you are looking for the excellent Chris Turney (no relation), the professor who writes about climate change, history and Antarctica, he’s over here.